venicegeo/documentation/docs/example.md

 This does two things different.

  First, a list of results would be populated with what pelias most likely thinks the user wants for the search `bras`.
 Which also returns Brasilia as the first result.
-It also includes Brasov which is a very different result then above.
+It also includes Brasov which is a very different result than above.

 The other difference is it is only point data which will return much faster.